HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 * "1st street, this is Net Control"
 * "Net control from 1st street, go ahead!"
-* "Do you have eyes on the parade with the giant bologna sandwich?"
+* "Can you see the parade float with the giant bologna sandwich?"
 * "Affirmative net control, they are passing my location now"
 * "Thank you.
 I'll send someone to return their cooler of pastrami – it fell off a block back and they didn't notice"
 * "Copy that.
 1st street, KF1AZT clear"